Michael Harris (public policy scholar): Leadership and academic career

 He also served as provost and vice president of academic affairs and student affairs at Kettering University (formerly GMI) in Flint, Michigan, from 2007 to 2010 During his time at Kettering, Harris built multiple partnerships and secured unprecedented grants and gifts, such as $1.65 million from the Wisconsin-based Kern Foundation to build American prosperity by shaping a new generation of entrepreneurial-minded engineers.
 While serving as Provost and Vice President of Academic Affairs at Kettering University, Harris was a leader in a collaborative effort among Swedish Biogas International, the City of Flint, Kettering University, and the Michigan Economic Development Corporation that resulted in $951,500 grant from the U.S. Department of Energy (DOE) to advance the production of biogas and biomethane at the Flint Center of Energy Excellence.
-Led the university's response to the 2008 economic crisis when students lost co-op assignments with General Motors and other employers.
+Led the university's response to the 2008 financial crisis when students lost co-op assignments with General Motors and other employers.
 Since all students had co-op assignments, and the majority had lost those assignments, quick action was vital.
 Designed and oversaw the development of a plan for each student to be able to continue progress towards their degree in a timely manner.
 Harris also built partnerships with other Michigan colleges and universities to ensure that Kettering University students had the best opportunities.
 One such partnership was an agreement signed by Kettering University and Michigan State University College of Human Medicine, which provided an enhanced opportunity for Kettering pre-med students to attend medical school.
 Additionally, Harris was a vital member of the delegation that built unprecedented partnerships between Kettering and Chinese universities, government institutions, and businesses.
 In one of his final acts before leaving the university to become chancellor of Indiana University Kokomo, Harris led a four-hour negotiation session that resulted in Kettering becoming one of the first few universities in the world to form an agreement with the Chinese Automotive Technology and Research Center (CATARC), one of the most prestigious automotive research centers in China.

 Harris was the vice president for academic affairs at Ferris State University (2004–2007), he was successful in strengthening the areas of academics, teaching, research, scholarship, retention, assessment, and service.
 Prior to joining Ferris State, he was a faculty member in the Department of Political Science and subsequently associate provost at Eastern Michigan University (1994–2004).
 During this time at Eastern Michigan, Harris was instrumental in vital efforts, such as overseeing the North Central Association, Higher Learning Commission Self-Study Steering Committee in his capacity as Interim Provost that resulted in the university's re-accreditation by NCA, HLC.
 While at Eastern Michigan University, he received the Michigan Association of Governing Boards Distinguished Faculty Award, which was an annual award to distinguished faculty and outstanding students “in recognition of a treasured Michigan resource and the promise it represents for our states’ future.”
 Harris also served as a faculty member in the Graduate Program of Public Policy at Tel Aviv University (1993-1994).